-Adjust heating to the desired setting by pressing the # button for the respective seat one or more times.
+Adjust heating to the desired setting by pressing the #/ button for the respective seat one or more times with the ignition on.
 The control indicator in the button indicates the setting.

 Prolonged use of the highest setting for people with sensitive skin is not recommended.